Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 An image defines a coordinate system in which pixels are indexed using integercoordinates, with each integer corresponding to a distinct pixel.
 The lower-left pixel hasa coordinate of (0, 0), the x coordinate increases horizontally from left to right, and the ycoordinate increases vertically from bottom to top.
 Note that this orientation is consistentwith the other coordinate systems used in the OpenVG API, but differs from the top-tobottom orientation used by many other imaging systems.

-The “energy” of a pixel is located at the pixel center; that is, the pixel with coordinate (x,y) has its energy at the point (x + ½, y + ½).
+The â€œenergyâ€ of a pixel is located at the pixel center; that is, the pixel with coordinate (x,y) has its energy at the point (x + Â½, y + Â½).
 The color at a point not located at a pixelcenter may be defined by applying a suitable filter to the colors defined at a set of nearbypixel centers.

 ## 10.2 Image Formats
 <a name="Image_Formats"></a>